 “I had my first kiss in my neighbor’s shed after the school dance.
 We were playing spin the bottle and my spin landed on Jimmy Hilbert.
 As I leaned in to kiss him, he grabbed my breasts.
 Such a cheeky boy, that Jimmy!”

 “Back in the 50s, we weren’t as soft as you all are these days,” Grandma added.
 “I was smoking cigarettes and drinking when I was 12.
-Actually, that’s you’re your Grandpa Joe bought me my first beer.”
+Actually, your Grandpa Joe bought me my first beer.”

 When asked to elaborate, Grandma Mae explained: “It’s actually a funny story – your grandfather was a senior in high school and I had just finished the seventh grade.
 He would stop by my school just to see me.
 Such a gentleman.”

 Upon reaching adulthood, you have come to realize these stories are far less cute than Grandma thinks they are.